Humidifier next to plant

 1. FLAIROSOL Mist Plant Mister

 A gentle, even spray that’s perfect for delicate leaves and daily misting.
 The ergonomic design makes it easy to use and refill.
+The continuous fine mist covers leaves evenly without creating large droplets.

 🌱 Mist your plants!